lankydan/lankydanblog-jamstack/content/blog/2019/corda-flows-can-do-anything/index.md

 }
 ```

 If you know your stuff, then you will realise that you can do this via RPC.
-I chose this example this to start you off with something familiar.
+I chose this example to start you off with something familiar.
 You have probably done similar queries in your own flows.
-Although there is a good chance that they were part of a more extensive process.
+Although there is a good chance they were part of a more extensive process.

 There are a few things to note here that differ compared to most flows you have written: